-These five women are shining examples of the best of us and what it means to be resilient, strong, and compassionate during the hardest of times.
+These four women are shining examples of the best of us and what it means to be resilient, strong, and compassionate during the hardest of times.
 And as a small thank you for the comfort they’ve given our community, we gifted each of them their own Peony & Butterfly Kimono Robe to bring them a little joy every day.
 The peony in our kimono pattern represents beauty in all its forms.
 In every line of work, from coast to coast, the common thread for these women is that they have cared for others during this crisis, but they are each beautiful in their own way.
-Here are their stories:
+Here are their inspiring stories of resilience:

 Here was the nomination sent in by Janice’s friend: Sending you a nomination for Janice Sagnis.
 Janice is a single mom and registered nurse here in Seattle Washington.
 Our hospitals have been on the front line with coronavirus and she has been rising to the challenge.
 She provides excellent care to our acute care patients while never letting her smile slip and while always making every patient feel that they're her highest priority.
 When we called for volunteers to cover the ICU if necessary, she stepped up without hesitation.
 When her risk was highest for exposure, she quarantined herself from her 4 year old daughter for 2 weeks, heartbreaking for both of them, but necessary to do her best at work and protect her daughter.
 Now that she is able to see her daughter again she continues to balance her duties in the hospital with her responsibilities as an amazing mother.
 She was recently accepted to graduate school which will make her next 3 years even more difficult, but will set an amazing example for her daughter!